hyperledger/toc/governing-documents/security-template.md

 ## CNA/CVE Reporting

-Hyperledger PROJECT maintains a list of **Common Vulnerabilities and Exposures (CVE)** and uses GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.
+PROJECT maintains a list of **Common Vulnerabilities and Exposures (CVE)** and uses GitHub as its **CVE numbering authority (CNA)** for issuing CVEs.

 ## Embargo List

-Hyperledger PROJECT maintains a private embargo list.
-If you wish to be added to the embargo list, please email the [Hyperledger Foundation security mailing list](mailto:security@lists.hyperledger.org), including the project name (Hyperledger PROJECT) and reason for being added to the embargo list.
-Requests will be assessed by the Hyperledger PROJECT security team in conjunction with the appropriate Hyperledger Staff, and a decision will be made to accommodate or not the request.
+PROJECT maintains a private embargo list.
+If you wish to be added to the embargo list, please email the [LF Decentralized Trust Foundation security mailing list](mailto:security@lists.lfdecentralizedtrust.org), including the project name (PROJECT) and reason for being added to the embargo list.
+Requests will be assessed by the PROJECT security team in conjunction with the appropriate LF Decentralized Trust Staff, and a decision will be made to accommodate or not the request.

-For more information about the embargo list, please see the [Embargo List section of the Hyperledger Security Policy](https://tac.lfdecentralizedtrust.org/governing-documents/security.html#embargo-list).
+For more information about the embargo list, please see the [Embargo List section of the LF Decentralized Trust Security Policy](https://tac.lfdecentralizedtrust.org/governing-documents/security.html#embargo-list).

 ## (GitHub) Security Advisories

-Hyperledger PROJECT uses GitHub Security Advisories to manage the public disclosure of security vulnerabilities.
+PROJECT uses GitHub Security Advisories to manage the public disclosure of security vulnerabilities.

 ## Private Patch Deployment Infrastructure

-In creating patches and new releases that address security vulnerabilities, Hyperledger PROJECT uses the private development features of GitHub for security vulnerabilities.
+In creating patches and new releases that address security vulnerabilities, PROJECT uses the private development features of GitHub for security vulnerabilities.
 GitHub has [extensive documentation](https://docs.github.com/en/code-security/security-advisories/repository-security-advisories) about these features.